suneswart/208Final/README.md

-# 208Final
+# JavaScript
-Research Paper about JavaScript
+This is a research paper for Bucknell University's CSCI 208 Programming Languages course, Fall 2015.